vradchenko/PowerShell-SentinelOne/README.md

 `Get-S1APIToken -UnmaskAPIToken`
 #### Output
 An object showing details of the saved token(s).
+If ValidateAPIToken is set, a token expiration date is shown.

 ### Get-S1DeepVisibility
 Submits Deep Visibility query and fetches results.